-Compared to the rest of the New York City market, the Southwestern Brooklyn submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the New York City market, the Southwestern Brooklyn region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 31 listings have come on the market, which means new listings most likley are leasing quickly.
+In the last 90 days, 31 listings have been made available, which means office spaces might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 42% of the listings in the Southwestern Brooklyn are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 13,000 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 3 stories.
-Most buildings in this region were built in 1931 and are Class A.
+Even though the median size is 13,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this market are approximately 3 stories.
+Most buildings in this market were built in 1931 and are Class A.